-Small modifications to toilet blocks can greatly increase the dignity of users.
-UNHCR and WASH actors should ensure that all toilet cubicles are equipped with either hooks or shelves so that users are able to hang additional clothes or possessions off the floor when using the facilities.
+413.1 Small modifications to WASH facilities can greatly increase the dignity of users.
+UNHCR and WASH actors should ensure that all toilet and shower cubicles are equipped with either hooks or shelves so that users are able to hang additional clothes or possessions off the floor when using the facilities.
 If possible, the relatively cheap addition of a mirror can greatly improve the experience of using WASH facilities.